a-cosmology-group/acg/essays/README.md

 This folder contains *essays* on cosmology, comments on the Big Bang model, the scientific method, the cosmologists, philosophy, etc.

+Articles from the `media` folder on the original website are found here.

 Papers describing specific cosmological models are grouped in the `models` folder.